michelleheh/Game-Solitaire/README.md

 http://www.solitaire-cardgame.com/

 ##Libraries Used

+http://jquery.com/ is used for DOM manipulation and dynamic styling.

-http://jqueryui.com/ is utilized for the drag and drop user actions and effects. http://jquery.com/ is used for DOM manipulation.
+http://jqueryui.com/ is utilized for the drag and drop user actions as well as  effects.

 ##Special Thanks to

 http://jsfiddle.net/dtrooper/AceJJ/
 for the javascript codes creating the fireworks effect.